jhugman/uniffi-bindgen-react-native/docs/src/reference/config-yaml.md

     - CMakeLists.txt
 ```

 You can generate the build files once then not overwrite them.
-Once exclude the files they can be safely edited.
+Once you excluded the files, they can be safely edited.